Hamas lashes out at Abbas's 'unilateral' designation of new PM

 Mohammad Mustafa's appointment comes after mounting pressure to overhaul the governing body of the occupied Palestinian territories and improve governance in the occupied West Bank where it is based.

-Hamas said the decision was taken without consulting it despite recently taking part in a meeting in Moscow also attended by Abbas's Fatah movement to end long-time divisions weakening Palestinian political aspirations.
+Hamas said the decision was taken without consulting it despite recently taking part in a meeting in Moscow also attended by Abbas' Fatah movement to end long-time divisions weakening Palestinian political aspirations.

 "We express our rejection of continuing this approach that has inflicted and continues to inflict harm on our people and our national cause," Hamas said in a statement.